The Instability of all Backoff Protocols: The volume process

 Definition~\ref{def:volume-process} gives the formal definition of the volume process, which we will couple with a backoff process in order to track sends.
 At any point in time, the volume process mimics a $j$-jammed process for some $j$.
 The value of~$j$ increases as the high-level state changes - which happens as part of the volume process, according to the high-level state transition rule~$\hls$.

 The definition is difficult to understand, so we first give a longer definition, Definition~\ref{def:volume-process-ext}, which includes extra explanation.
-The explanation will be made rigorous later in Lemma~\ref{lem:dist-volume} - it is just there to aid understanding.
-We then give the shorter definition, Definition~\ref{def:volume-process}, which contains only the definition (without explaining why the steps are well-defined!), and can be referred to later.
-The reader is encouraged to read these in order - first Definition~\ref{def:volume-process-ext} with the informal explanation, then Definition~\ref{def:volume-process} (the definition, for future reference), and finally the lemma, Lemma~\ref{lem:dist-volume}.
+The explanation will be made rigorous later in Lemma~\ref{lem:dist-volume} -- it is just there to aid understanding.
+We then give the shorter definition, Definition~\ref{def:volume-process}, which contains only the definition (without explaining invariants), and can be referred to later.
+The reader is encouraged to read these in order -- first Definition~\ref{def:volume-process-ext} with the informal explanation, then Definition~\ref{def:volume-process} (the definition, for future reference), and finally the lemma, Lemma~\ref{lem:dist-volume}.
 Figure~\ref{fig:volume} illustrates the definitions.

 \begin{definition} Fix a real number $\lambda \in (0,1)$ and a send sequence $\p$ with $p_0=1$.
 Fix an initialising state $\Psi_0 = (0, \tau_0,j,\zvect,\emptyset,\initialising)$.
 Let $\hls$ be a transition rule on a set of high-level states which includes~$\Psi_0$.
 Let $\Psi^*$ be the $\Psi_0$-closure of~$\hls$.
 Suppose that $\hls$ is $\Psi^*$-valid.
 A \emph{volume process} $V$ from $\Psi_0$ with transition rule~$\hls$, send sequence~$\p$ and birth rate~$\lambda$ is defined as follows.